Science Museum, London: Making the Modern World

 Making the Modern World displays some of the museum's most remarkable objects, including Puffing Billy (the oldest surviving steam locomotive), Crick's double helix, and the command module from the Apollo 10 mission, which are displayed along a timeline chronicling man's technological achievements.

 A V-2 rocket, designed by German rocket scientist Wernher von Braun, is displayed in this gallery.
 Doug Millard, space historian and curator of space technology at the museum, states: "We got to the Moon using V-2 technology but this was technology that was developed with massive resources, including some particularly grim ones.
 The V-2 programme was hugely expensive in terms of lives, with the Nazis using slave labour to manufacture these rockets".

 Stephenson's Rocket used to be displayed in this gallery.
-After a short UK tour, since 2019 Rocket is on permanent display at the Railway Museum in York, in the Art Gallery.
+After a short UK tour, since 2019 Rocket is on permanent display at the National Railway Museum in York, in the Art Gallery.

-Main Building – Level minus 1

-The Secret Life of the Home

-The Secret Life of the Home shows the development of household appliances mostly from the late 19th and early 20th century, although some are earlier.